StarRocks/starrocks/docs/administration/Profiling.md

 ## Table Type Selection

 StarRocks supports four table types: Duplicate Key table, Aggragate table, Unique Key table, and Primary Key table.
-All three are sorted by KEY.
+All of them are sorted by KEY.

-- `AGGREGATE KEY`: When the AGGREGATE KEY is the same, the old and new records are aggregated.
-The currently supported aggregate functions are SUM, MIN, MAX, and REPLACE.
-Aggregate tables support aggregating data in advance, facilitating reporting and multi-dimensional analyses.
+- `AGGREGATE KEY`: When records with the same AGGREGATE KEY is loaded into StarRocks, the old and new records are aggregated.
+Currently, aggregate tables supports the following aggregate functions: SUM, MIN, MAX, and REPLACE.
+Aggregate tables support aggregating data in advance, facilitating business statements and multi-dimensional analyses.
-- `DUPLICATE KEY`: Only need to specify the sort key.
+- `DUPLICATE KEY`: You only need to specify the sort key for a DUPLICATE KEY table.
 Records with the same DUPLICATE KEY exist at the same time.
-It is suitable for analyses that don’t involve aggregating data in advance.
+It is suitable for analyses that do not involve aggregating data in advance.
-- `UNIQUE KEY`: When the UNIQUE KEY is the same, the new record overwrites the old one..
-Currently, `UNIQUE KEY` functions similarly as `REPLACE` of `AGGREGATE KEY`.Both are suitable for analyses involving constant updates.
+- `UNIQUE KEY`: When records with the same UNIQUE KEY is loaded into StarRocks, the new record overwrites the old one.
+A UNIQUE KEY tables is similar to an aggregate table with REPLACE function.
+Both are suitable for analyses involving constant updates.
-- `PRIMARY KEY`: Guarantee the uniqueness of key, and provide the capabilty of realtime updating
+- `PRIMARY KEY`: Primary Key tables guarantee the uniqueness of records, and allow you to perform realtime updating.

 ~~~sql
 CREATE TABLE site_visit